Dominican Republic national under-20 football team

-The Dominican Republic national under-20 football team is the association football team that represents the Dominican Republic at the under-20 level.
+The Dominican Republic National under-20 football team is the association football team that represents the Dominican Republic at the under-20 level.

 Team history

 2022

-At the 2022 Concacaf Men’s Under-20 Championship held in Honduras from June 18 to July 3, 2022, the Dominican Republic U20 team made history by clinching berths in the 2023 FIFA Men’s Under-20 World Cup in Indonesia after eliminating Jamaica with a 1-0 win in the quarterfinal.
+At the 2022 Concacaf Men’s Under-20 Championship held in Honduras from June 18 to July 3, 2022, the Dominican Republic U20 team made history by clinching berths in the 2023 FIFA Men’s Under-20 World Cup in Indonesia after eliminating Jamaica with a 1–0 win in the quarterfinal.
 It is the first time any Dominican Republic team has qualified for a FIFA World Cup at any age level or gender.
-In the semifinal match, the Dominican team defeated Guatemala 4-2 in a penalty shootout after a 2-2, securing a spot in the 2024 Summer Olympic games in Paris.
+In the semifinal match, the Dominican team defeated Guatemala 4–2 in a penalty shootout after a 2–2 draw, securing a spot in the 2024 Summer Olympic games in Paris.
+In the final match, fortune was not on the side of the Dominican Republic when they lost 6–0 against the United States, even so, the sensation in the entire region about the Caribbean country was excellent because soccer is not the main sport in the Dominican Republic.
+It was a pleasant surprise for everyone to see the talent and potential of the Dominican players as they became Concacaf Runners-up.